 “Lagoon reports receiving numerous inquiries during the past 10 years about the absence of the Wild Mouse.
 ‘I don’t think any ride that we’ve ever had that was taken out has generated this much interest,’ Lagoon spokesman Dick Andrew said.”

 It was assembled in a fairly short amount of time in early April 1998.
-Although it was completed in time for opening day, it didn’t open until the next weekend in order to properly train ride operators.
+Although it was completed in time for opening day, it didn’t open until the next weekend because of the time needed to properly train ride operators.

 With the arrival of the new Wild Mouse, some changes were made to the walkways.
-Large planters were placed in front of the ride diverting traffic flow to a new walkway¹ added on the north and west sides.
-The entrance was located towards the back of the ride as opposed to the front as it was on the last Wild Mouse.
+Large planters were placed in front of the ride diverting the flow of traffic to a new walkway¹ added on the north and west sides.
+The entrance was located towards the back of the ride as opposed to the front as it was on the previous Wild Mouse.